srccast/git-cloner/README.md

 ```

 So now we launch the `alpine/git` container with `remove=True` which makes sure that the container is deleted after running
-and with the volume setting, so whatever gets cloned while running should be available in our web container afterwards.
+and with the volume setting, so whatever gets cloned while running should be available in our web container afterward.

 Let's check it out, open `http://localhost:5000` once more, which should take a moment, and you should see `Cloned successfully`.